leouchoa/cheatsheets/postgres/README.md

 ## Connection Strings

 Connecting to localhost:
+To connect to postgres the most basic Way is with the `psql` command:
+`psql -U user_name -W postgres`.
+Note that the `postgres` is the default database name, otherwise it will assume that the user_name is the db name.
+However you can also login with connection strings:

 ```bash
 psql -Atx -U user_name -d user_name -h localhost -p 5432 -c 'select current_date'